Benny Tjahjono

 Biography

 Benny Tjahjono is Professor of Sustainability and Supply Chain Management and the co-leader of the Sustainable Production and Consumption cluster at the Centre for Business in Society (CBiS).
-His research track record has been demonstrated by winning a number of research grants from the Engineering & Physical Research Council (EPSRC), Economic and Social Research Council (ESRC), Academy of Medical Sciences (ACMEDSCI), InnovateUK, European Union, overseas funding agencies and directly from the UK industry sectors.
-He was one of the Principal Investigators and a member of a consortium consisting of seven universities in Europe recently being awarded the Horizon2020 MSCA Innovative Training Network worth €3,995,643 in total, aiming to formulate the service-oriented business for the European Circular Economy.
+His research track record has been demonstrated by winning several research grants from the Engineering & Physical Research Council (EPSRC), Economic and Social Research Council (ESRC), Academy of Medical Sciences (ACMEDSCI), InnovateUK, European Union, overseas funding agencies and directly from the UK industry sectors.
+He was one of the Principal Investigators and a member of a consortium consisting of seven universities in Europe that recently awarded the Horizon2020 MSCA Innovative Training Network worth €3,995,643 in total, aiming to formulate the service-oriented business for the European Circular Economy.

 In addition to his research activities, Prof Tjahjono has also been actively involved in supporting the research-enriched learning initiatives within the Faculty of Business and Law (FBL), which include the creation of research-informed teaching cases, delivery of guest lectures, supervision of Masters students theses, and acting as a "research buddy" to module leaders at FBL.